emiwuwu/DessertPalette/README.md

    - View user ratings to discover highly-rated desserts.
    - Explore the ingredients used in various desserts to find exciting flavor combinations.
    - Gain insight into the nutritional aspects of your favorite desserts for informed indulgence.

-4. **Leave Your Feedback**: If you've tried a dessert and want to share your experience, use the provided review box to leave your personal reviews and feedback.
+4. **Access Analytics and Conclusion**: Access the project's analytical insights and conclusion.
+Click the "Tips for High Rating Dessert" button to dive deeper into:

+   - The relationship between recipe ratings and their ingredients.
+   - The intriguing connection between ratings and total cooking time.
+   - Discovering the ingredient pairs that lead to the highest ratings.

-5. **Access Recipe Instructions**: For detailed cooking instructions and original recipes, click the "Instruction" button associated with each dessert.
+5. **Access Recipe Instructions**: For detailed cooking instructions and original recipes, click the "View Instruction" button associated with each dessert.
 This will guide you to another page with cooking time information.

+6. **Leave Your Feedback**: If you've tried a dessert and want to share your experience, use the provided review box to leave your personal reviews and feedback.

 ---